PoNexiOFF/PoleftusInformation/README.md

 | `username`      | `string` | Give **username**. (e.g: "Ponexi" ) |
 | `servername`      | `string` | Give **server name**. (e.g: "Poleftus Interactive" ) |

+## 🛠 05/03/23 - v0.0.0 beta, third patchnote (devbuild)

+### New Features

+-> /adventure banuser [id] : Ban a user from the adventure (!Only for community staff)

 ## 🛠 05/02/23 - v0.0.0 beta, second patchnote (devbuild)

 ### New Features

--> /modmail create (Create a modmail to talk with community staff)
+-> /modmail create : create a modmail to talk with community staff

-&& /modmail list (List of modmail !Only for community staff)
+&& /modmail list : List of modmail (!Only for community staff)

-&& /modmail close [id] (Claim a modmail !Only for community staff)
+&& /modmail close [id] : Claim a modmail (!Only for community staff)

-&& /modmail claim [id] (Close a modmail !Only for community staff)
+&& /modmail claim [id] : Close a modmail (!Only for community staff)

 ### Bug Patchnote
 - /help : Crash after long time.